HandarX/HandarX/README.md

 - 🎂 16 years old
 - 💻 5+ years of programming experience
-- 🎮 Currently building **Z CROWD**, a mobile horde survival game in Unity
+- 🎮 Currently building **Z CROWD**, a mobile horde survival game
-- 🚀 Passionate about building products from idea to release
+- 🤖 Building AI tools, workflows, and automations
-- 🎨 Love creating beautiful interfaces and smooth animations
+- 🎨 Passionate about creating polished products from idea to release
-- 📚 Always learning new technologies
+- 📚 Always learning and exploring new technologies

 ---